KirinDave/fuzed-old/README.txt

 7. Point your browser at http://localhost:8002/
 8. Type various time related words into the box and watch the time appear below.
 9. Rejoice!

+== Contribution Notes
+* Please note that empty directories should contain a .placeholder file (which should be empty), to facilitate the use of other version control systems which bridge to subversion but don't support empty directories.